 From a continental perspective, over half of the United Kingdom exports by value were delivered to fellow European countries while 23.2% were sold to Asian importers.
 The UK shipped another 17.3% worth of goods to North American importers.
 Smaller percentages went to Africa (2.3%), Oceania (1.4%) led by Australia and New Zealand, then Latin America excluding Mexico but including the Caribbean (1.3%).

-Given United Kingdom’s population of 64.4 million people, its total $408.9 billion in 2016 exports translates to roughly 6,300 for every resident in that country.
+Given United Kingdom’s population of 66.9 million people, its total $469.2 billion in 2019 exported products translates to roughly $7,000 for every resident in the western European economic powerhouse.

 United Kingdom’s Top 10 Exports

-The following export product groups represent the highest dollar value in UK global shipments during 2016.
-Also shown is the percentage share each export category represents in terms of overall exports from United Kingdom.
+The following export product groups categorize the highest dollar value in UK global shipments during 2019.
+Also shown is the percentage share each export category represents in terms of overall exports from Britain.